JeremyLegros/atom-emmet-bem-configuration/README.md

-# EmmetConfig
+# Emmet extend configuration for bem
-  How to configure Atom emmet package for extensions, such as defining the filter |bem always active <br/>
+  I) How to configure Atom emmet package for extensions, such as defining the filter |bem always active. <br/>
-  Configure bem filter syntax to something less confusing
+  II) New bem filter syntax less confusing.

 ## I) Short story about preferences
   The procedure implied in the readme is really confusing and incomplete.